traquito/traquito.github.io/docs/pro/telemetry/extended/README.md

     - Can be sent in any slot other than the start minute
     - Does not always have to be sent in the same slot
     - Can replace Basic Telemetry sometimes and other times not

-    - Can NOT send the same HdrType Extended Telemetry message more than once in a 10-min window
+    !!! warning "The same HdrType Extended Telemetry message can NOT be sent more than once in a 10-min window" Except for User-Defined messages, they can be sent any time.

 !!! example "These are all valid send sequences"
     | start minute   | + 2 min         | + 4 min       | + 6 min       | + 8 min       |